Chris Coons: 2020s

 During the 2021 attack on the United States Capitol, Coons was evacuated from the Senate chambers, along with other senators and staff.
 He said there were "some scary and chaotic moments" during the attack.
 When the Senate reconvened to certify the Electoral College vote count, Coons called for Trump's removal, saying he "poses a real and present threat to the future of our democracy".
 He called for the invocation of the Twenty-Fifth Amendment to the United States Constitution the day after the event on Good Morning America.
 That same day, January 7, he called for Republicans Josh Hawley and Ted Cruz, who both challenged the election results, to resign from the Senate.

+Arctic Frost investigation

+In November 2025, following disclosures that the FBI's Arctic Frost investigation had obtained phone records of Republican senators without notification, Coons expressed concern about the surveillance of legislators, saying, "On the surface of it, it would strike me as a significant invasion of the right of senators to conduct their jobs, so this is something that needs urgent follow-up."
+Coons also co-sponsored the Anti-Cash Grab Act, legislation introduced by Senators Martin Heinrich and Mark Kelly to repeal a provision in the government funding bill that allowed senators to sue for $500,000 in damages over seized phone records.

+Conservative Shift on Third Circuit

+Coons, Senator Tom Carper, and President Biden declined to select a nominee for a judicial vacancy on the Third Circuit in Biden's home state of Delaware even though the vacancy was announced in May 2024, more than eight months before Biden's term in office ended.
+The White House's and the Delaware U.S. Senate delegation's decision not to fill the vacancy, along with Biden's unsuccessful nomination of Adeel A. Mangi to another Third Circuit vacancy, allowed President Trump to fill both seats in 2025 and give the Third Circuit a conservative majority.
+Trump nominated Jennifer Mascott, who had never taken the Delaware bar exam and was not licensed to practice law in Delaware.